Gangakhed: Road

 Gangakhed has a Maharashtra State Road Transport Corporation(MSRTC) Bus Stop and a MSRTC maintenance depo.
 This MSRTC Bus Stop connected to all major cities of Maharashtra and villages in the Gangakhed Taluka.
 Gangakhed has direct roads to Parbhani, Parli, Nanded, Ahmedpur, Latur.

 Airway

 The nearest airport is Shri Guru Gobind Singh Ji Airport, Nanded.
 The airport is connected to all major cities of India.

-Water

-Although Gangakhed is situated on the bank of Godavari, a major river in the country, it does not have any means of transportation via water due to lack of enough water level and preference toward road and rail transports.